LinkWellNodes/Documentation/docs/knowledgebase/Chainlink-Users-FAQ.md

 To get connected with the appropriate oracle operator(s) for your external adapter's use case, we suggest reaching out within the `#operator-requests` channel of the [Chainlink Official Discord server](https://discord.com/invite/chainlink).

-### Can I use a single data source or Chailink node for my smart contract?
+### Can I use a single data source or Chainlink node for my smart contract?

 While using a single data source can be a sufficient approach for testnet applications, it represents a single point-of-failure (SPOF) for your application, and thus is not recommended for mainnet / production purposes.